acerempel/threedots-ca/bontent/introduction.md

 ## About me

 <span class=greeting>Good evening</span>!
 I am Alan.
-I am a student at the [University of King's College][UKC];
 I drink a lot of tea.
-Those are pretty much the only two facts about me that have remained true over the past seven years.
+You may also find [me on Instagram][Instagram], and possibly elsewhere on the internet.

 [UKC]: https://ukings.ca "University of King's College | Halifax, Nova Scotia"
 [Instagram]: https://instagram.com/alan_rempel_mdash/